L to R: Tony (RED male), Emma (BLUE female), BlackJack (BLACK male), and Lola (FAWN female)

 For over 21 years I have seen these TRD in all 4 colours go for as low $200 and as high as $4000.
 It's all depending on the quality, colour, and structure.
 The average cost for a good quality breeder TRD is about $2000 plus or minus.
 The cage and shipping is extra.
 Also the prices all vary due to what country you live in.
 The EU, UK, NZ, and AUS, and all "island" nations are for sure a lot more money due to the mandatory blood test and 90 waiting period that those countries demand.
 All other countries are easier for sure.

 I just had a recent inquirer tell me she didn't trust sending money to a stranger.
-So, I told her come see me in person and stop being a stranger or call me by using one of these two methods and again stop being a stranger..
+So, I told her come see me in person and stop being a stranger or call me by using one of these FIVE methods and again stop being a stranger..
+She did and we are now friends in Facebook and she did buy a TRD puppy.
 I cannot help your fear in speaking or meeting new people, but I can try to help you feel better about sending the money it will cost to get a TRD from us..
 We have scores of buyers who will tell you their experiences as well in sending your money to us in getting a new TRD..
 Read our any testimonials from the many different buyers this year, last year and for over 21 years..

 We want only sincere and honest buyers who want the very best in this breed.